trb-a/cumalis-lisp/README.md

   - Review the parameter names of functions. (to match R7RS)
   - Add JSDocs.
   - Add async/await feature to handle Javascript's async functions.
+  - Add some built-in library to handle <js> objects.
+  - It will be nice if there are Regular expressions(SRFI-115), Hashtables(SRFI-69), Handling date and time(SRFI-19), Sorting lists and vectors, etc.

 ## LICENSE